mozilla-services/merino/docs/data.md

 ### `merino-web`

+- `INFO web.suggest.request` - A suggestion request is being processed.
+This event will include fields for all relevant details of the request. **Fields:**

+  - `query` - If query logging is enabled, the text the user typed.
+Otherwise and empty string.
+  - `country` - The country the request came from.
+  - `region` - The first country subdivision the request came from.
+  - `city` - The city the request came from.
+  - `dma` - A US-only location description that is larger than city and smaller than states, but does not align to political borders.
+  - `agent` - The original user agent.
+  - `os_family` - Parsed from the user agent.
+One of "windows", "macos", "linux", "ios", "android", "chrome os", "blackberry", or "other".
+  - `form_factor` - Parsed from the user agent.
+One of "desktop", "phone", "tablet", or "other"
+  - `browser` - The browser and possibly version detected.
+Either "Firefox(XX)" where XX is the version, or "Other".
+  - `rid` - The request ID.
+  - `accepts_english` - True if the user's Accept-Language header includes an English locale, false otherwise.
+  - `requested_providers` - A comma separated list of providers requested via the query string, or an empty string if none were requested (in which case the default values would be used).
+  - `client_variants` - Any client variants sent to Merino in the query string.

 - `INFO web.configuring-suggesters` - A web worker is starting to configure local suggesters, which may take some seconds and require network traffic to synchronize data.